hackinter/BcryptHash/README.md

 5. Exit
 Choose an option (1-5): 2
-Enter the bcrypt hash: $2b$12$96csxV6kfw2e4iARbqVW7uPSG9jf4BVchP5PpboaW4S8kp1Y2ryY2 Enter the password to verify: loveyou
+Enter the bcrypt hash: $2b$12$96csxV6kfw2e4iARbqVW7uPSG9jf4BVchP5PpboaW4S8kp1Y2ryY2 Enter the password to verify: loveyou (The text will not be visible.)
 Password matches the hash!
 ```